-Under the Regulated Health Professions Act, 1991 (RHPA) and the Homeopathy Act, 2007, the transitional Council of the College of Homeopaths of Ontario (transitional Council) will be, among other things, responsible for making regulations respecting the self-regulating profession of homeopathy in Ontario.
+Under the Regulated Health Professions Act, 1991 (RHPA) and the Homeopathy Act, 2007, the transitional Council of the College of Homeopaths of Ontario (transitional Council) is, among other things, responsible for making regulations respecting the future self-regulating profession of homeopathy in Ontario.

-Under these Acts, the transitional Council may make regulations on a variety of subject matters, including quality assurance (QA), subject to the prior review of the Minister of Health and Long-Term Care and the approval of the Lieutenant Governor in Council.
+Under these Acts, the transitional Council may make regulations on a variety of subject matters, including professional misconduct, subject to the prior review of the Minister of Health and Long-Term Care and the approval of the Lieutenant Governor in Council.

 Summary of Regulation